harukam122/bootcamp-day1/README.md

 # Hi this is fsab bootcamp day 1!
-First time using VSCode hehe:)juy
+First time using VSCode hehe:)